makrai/notes/majewska17-invest-cross-lingual-VerbNet.md

     based on the lexicalization options (Levin and Hovav 2015)
 * Talmy’s (1985) examination of directed motion verbs reveals that
   * languages encode ‘Path’ and ‘Manner’
-    1. conflating ‘Manner’ with ‘Motion’ inside the verb, e.g.  English _roll_
+    1. conflating ‘Manner’ with ‘Motion’ inside the verb, eg  English _roll_
-    2. expressing ‘Motion’ + ‘Path’ in the verbal root or e.g. Romance languages (Folli and Ramchand 2005)
+    2. expressing ‘Motion’ + ‘Path’ in the verbal root or eg Romance languages (Folli and Ramchand 2005)
       * ‘Manner’ may be expressed as a gerundive
-    3. ‘Motion’ + ‘Figure’ are lexicalized in the verb root, e.g. Navajo
+    3. ‘Motion’ + ‘Figure’ are lexicalized in the verb root, eg Navajo

 ### 4.3.3 Causativity and transitivity